 Paediatrician Jobs in Adelaide

-Adelaide is home to one of Australia's most respected children's hospitals, a growing demand for developmental paediatric services, and a medical community that offers paediatricians a rewarding career alongside an exceptional quality of life.
-South Australia presents genuine opportunities for paediatric specialists across both the public and private sectors.
+Adelaide is home to one of Australia's most respected children's hospitals and has growing demand for developmental paediatric services.
+South Australia offers real opportunities for paediatric specialists across both the public and private sectors, alongside a quality of life that is hard to match among Australian capitals.

 Women's and Children's Hospital Adelaide

-The Women's and Children's Hospital on King William Road in North Adelaide is the state's pre-eminent centre for paediatric care and the primary employer of paediatric specialists in South Australia.
-As a dedicated children's hospital serving a broad metropolitan catchment and functioning as the referral hub for the entire state, the WCH provides paediatricians with access to a wide and clinically diverse patient population spanning neonatology, general paediatrics, paediatric subspecialties, and adolescent medicine.
+Women's and Children's Hospital on King William Road in North Adelaide is the state's principal centre for paediatric care and the main employer of paediatric specialists in South Australia.
+As the referral hub for the entire state, WCH gives paediatricians access to a clinically diverse patient population spanning neonatology, general paediatrics, subspecialties, and adolescent medicine across a broad metropolitan and statewide catchment.

-Paediatric subspecialty units at the WCH cover cardiology, respiratory medicine, gastroenterology, endocrinology, oncology, neurology, immunology, and rheumatology, among others.
-For paediatricians with subspecialty training, the hospital offers well-resourced multidisciplinary environments where close collaboration with nursing, allied health, and surgical teams is the norm.
-The WCH is also a major teaching hospital affiliated with the University of Adelaide, creating opportunities for academic engagement alongside clinical practice.
+Paediatric subspecialty units at WCH cover cardiology, respiratory medicine, gastroenterology, endocrinology, oncology, neurology, immunology, and rheumatology, among others.
+Close collaboration with nursing, allied health, and surgical teams is standard across these units.
+WCH is a major teaching hospital affiliated with the University of Adelaide, offering academic engagement alongside clinical practice for those who want it.

-General paediatric roles at the WCH involve inpatient ward work, short-stay assessment, emergency paediatric medicine, and outpatient consulting across a broad range of presentations.
-The case mix reflects both the complexity expected of a tertiary referral centre and the breadth of common paediatric conditions managed at a community level, making it a versatile environment for paediatricians who want to maintain generalist skills while contributing to a specialist institution.
+General paediatric roles at WCH cover inpatient ward work, short-stay assessment, emergency paediatric medicine, and outpatient consulting across a broad range of presentations.
+The case mix spans both the complexity of a tertiary referral centre and the breadth of common paediatric conditions, making it a versatile environment for paediatricians who want to maintain generalist skills within a specialist institution.

 General Hospital Paediatric Departments and Developmental Paediatrics

-Beyond the WCH, paediatric services are delivered across SA Health's metropolitan hospital network.
-Flinders Medical Centre operates a paediatric unit that manages acute paediatric presentations from its southern metropolitan catchment, with inpatient care, paediatric emergency services, and outpatient clinics.
-The Lyell McEwin Hospital in the northern suburbs similarly provides paediatric services to a rapidly growing population corridor, and career support to these departments is ongoing given the pace of residential development in Adelaide's north.
+Beyond WCH, paediatric services are delivered across SA Health's metropolitan hospital network.
+Flinders Medical Centre runs a paediatric unit managing acute presentations from its southern metropolitan catchment, with inpatient care, paediatric emergency services, and outpatient clinics.
+Lyell McEwin Hospital in the northern suburbs similarly provides paediatric services to a rapidly growing population corridor.
+Recruitment to both departments is ongoing given the pace of residential development in Adelaide's north.

-Developmental and behavioural paediatrics represents one of the most acutely undersupplied areas of paediatric practice in South Australia.
-Demand for developmental paediatric assessments has grown substantially in recent years, driven by increasing referral rates for autism spectrum disorder, ADHD, global developmental delay, and learning difficulties.
-Wait times for developmental paediatric assessments in Adelaide, as in most Australian cities, remain long, and paediatricians with FRACP and additional developmental training are highly sought after.
-Private developmental paediatric consulting in Adelaide is particularly in demand, with established practitioners carrying full appointment books and significant scope for new entrants.
+Developmental and behavioural paediatrics is one of the most acutely undersupplied areas of paediatric practice in South Australia.
+Demand for developmental assessments has grown strongly in recent years, driven by increasing referral rates for autism spectrum disorder, ADHD, global developmental delay, and learning difficulties.
+Wait times remain long, and paediatricians with FRACP and additional developmental training are highly sought after.
+Private developmental paediatric consulting in Adelaide is particularly in demand, with established practitioners carrying full appointment books and clear scope for new entrants.

 Private Paediatric Consulting in Adelaide

-The private paediatric consulting market in Adelaide is active and growing.
-Consulting rooms across the metropolitan area, including major medical precincts near the WCH and in suburban centres such as Norwood, Unley, and Modbury, provide paediatricians with convenient bases for private outpatient practice.
-Adelaide's private hospital network, including Calvary and Wakefield Hospital, accommodates private paediatric inpatient admissions for conditions suitable for private management.
+Adelaide's private paediatric consulting market is active and growing.
+Consulting rooms near the WCH and in suburban centres such as Norwood, Unley, and Modbury provide convenient bases for private outpatient practice.
+Calvary and Wakefield Hospital accommodate private paediatric inpatient admissions for conditions suitable for private management.

-For paediatricians who wish to operate across both public and private sectors, Adelaide's scale is a distinct advantage.
-The city is large enough to support meaningful private consulting volumes but small enough that professional relationships with GP referrers, allied health practitioners, and school health teams develop naturally and durably.
-Paediatricians who invest time in building community relationships find that referral networks in Adelaide are both accessible and loyal.
+For paediatricians who want to operate across both public and private sectors, Adelaide's size works in your favour.
+The city is large enough to support solid private consulting volumes but compact enough that professional relationships with GP referrers, allied health practitioners, and school health teams develop naturally.
+Referral networks in Adelaide are accessible and tend to be loyal once established.

-Remuneration in Adelaide's private sector is competitive, and the significantly lower cost of living relative to Sydney and Melbourne means that a private consulting income in Adelaide translates to a more comfortable financial position than the equivalent earnings in a larger city.
-For paediatricians with families, the ability to purchase a quality home in a well-serviced suburb without the financial pressure common in eastern capitals is a major drawcard.
+Remuneration in Adelaide's private sector is competitive, and the lower cost of living compared to Sydney and Melbourne means a private consulting income here goes further than the equivalent earnings in a larger city.
+For paediatricians with families, buying a quality home in a well-serviced suburb without the financial pressure of the eastern capitals is a real advantage.

 SA Aboriginal Child Health and Rural Outreach

-South Australia has a significant Aboriginal and Torres Strait Islander population, with substantial communities in Adelaide and throughout regional and remote areas of the state including the APY Lands, Riverland, Eyre Peninsula, and the Far North.
-Child health outcomes in these communities remain areas of significant concern and active focus for SA Health, and paediatricians with an interest in Aboriginal and Torres Strait Islander child health will find meaningful and impactful opportunities within state health programs and community-controlled health organisations.
+South Australia has a substantial Aboriginal and Torres Strait Islander population, with communities in Adelaide and throughout regional and remote areas including the APY Lands, Riverland, Eyre Peninsula, and the Far North.
+Child health outcomes in these communities remain a priority for SA Health.
+Paediatricians with interest in Aboriginal and Torres Strait Islander child health will find substantive opportunities within state health programs and community-controlled health organisations.

-Rural outreach programs provide metropolitan-based paediatricians with structured opportunities to deliver paediatric services to regional communities.
-Outreach visiting programs to Port Augusta, Port Pirie, Mount Gambier, and other regional centres are coordinated through SA Health and the WCH, and they provide paediatricians with a broader perspective on the health challenges facing children outside metropolitan Adelaide.
-For those who find community-facing work professionally fulfilling, outreach roles add a distinctive dimension to an Adelaide-based paediatric career.
+Rural outreach programs give metropolitan-based paediatricians structured opportunities to deliver paediatric services to regional communities.
+Visiting programs to Port Augusta, Port Pirie, Mount Gambier, and other regional centres are coordinated through SA Health and WCH.
+They give paediatricians a broader view of the health challenges facing children outside metropolitan Adelaide.
+For those who find community-facing work professionally rewarding, outreach roles add a distinct dimension to an Adelaide-based paediatric career.

 Lifestyle and Living in Adelaide

-Adelaide is consistently ranked among the world's most liveable cities, and the combination of urban amenity, natural environment, and cost of living it offers is genuinely hard to match among Australian capitals.
-For paediatricians with young families, the city is particularly attractive: excellent public and independent schools, affordable family housing, and a pace of life that is less pressured than Sydney or Melbourne all contribute to a high quality of family life.
+Adelaide consistently ranks among the world's most liveable cities.
+Its combination of urban amenity, natural environment, and cost of living is hard to match among Australian capitals.
+For paediatricians with young families, the city is particularly attractive: solid public and independent schools, affordable family housing, and a pace of life that is less pressured than Sydney or Melbourne all contribute to a good quality of family life.

-The Adelaide Hills, wine regions of the Barossa Valley and McLaren Vale, and the beaches of the metropolitan coastline provide diverse outdoor options year-round.
-The city's arts and cultural scene has matured considerably, and events like the Adelaide Festival, Fringe, and WOMADelaide bring a cosmopolitan energy to what is genuinely a manageable and friendly city.
-Commutes to major hospital facilities are short by Australian metropolitan standards, and the overall livability of the city is a consistent theme among medical professionals who have relocated from other capitals.
+Adelaide Hills, the Barossa Valley, McLaren Vale, and the metropolitan coastline provide diverse outdoor options year-round.
+Events including the Adelaide Festival, Fringe, and WOMADelaide add cultural energy to a city that is genuinely manageable and friendly.
+Commutes to major hospital facilities are short by Australian metropolitan standards.
+The overall liveability of the city is a consistent theme among medical professionals who have relocated from other capitals.

 Ready to Explore Paediatrician Jobs in Adelaide?

 Doctor Path Australia works with SA Health, the Women's and Children's Hospital, metropolitan hospital networks, and private consulting practices across Adelaide to connect paediatricians with roles that match their subspecialty interests, career stage, and lifestyle goals.
-Whether you are a newly qualified FRACP seeking your first consultant position, an experienced paediatrician considering a move interstate, or a developmental paediatrician looking to establish private practice, we can help you find the right opportunity in Adelaide.
+Whether you are a newly qualified FRACP seeking your first consultant position, an experienced paediatrician considering a move interstate, or a developmental paediatrician looking to establish private practice, we can help you identify suitable opportunities in Adelaide.

 Register Interest